interactive-matter/TMC26XStepper/README.rst

  This typically occurs at a few microstep positions within each quarter wave.
 This effect normally is not audible when compared to mechanical noise generated by ball bearings, etc. Further factors which can cause a similar effect are a poor layout of sense resistor GND connection.
-Hint: A common factor, which can cause motor noise, is a bad PCB layout causing coupling of both sense resistor voltages (please refer to sense resistor layout hint in chapter 8.1).
+Hint: A common factor, which can cause motor noise, is a bad PCB layout causing coupling of both sense resistor voltages.
 In order to minimize the effect of a beat between both chopper frequencies, an internal random generator is provided.
 It modulates the slow decay time setting when switched on by the RNDTF bit.
 The RNDTF feature further spreads the chopper spectrum, reducing electromagnetic emission on single frequencies.